secureCodeBox/secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 Syft is actively maintained by [Anchore](https://anchore.com/opensource/) and has 4.5k Stars and 412 Forks [on GitHub](https://github.com/anchore/syft).
 The `README.md` file serves as documentation but covers a lot.
 Syft is available under the Apache-2.0 license and provides the functionality of the [experimental `docker sbom` command](https://docs.docker.com/engine/sbom/).
+For the tests in this blogpost, Syft v0.85.0 was used.

 #### Tern